-The ODD function is classified as a Math and Trigonometry function.
+The ODD Function is classified as an Excel Math and Trigonometry function.
 It will round a specified number away from zero to the next odd number.
 The function will round a positive number up and a negative number down.

-As a financial analyst, EVEN is a very useful function, as it helps round a number and make it an even number.
+As a financial analyst, ODD is a very useful function, as it helps round a number and makes it an odd number.
 It eliminates the least significant digits, simplifying the notation but keeping close to the original value.
 The function was introduced in MS Excel 2000.

 The ODD function uses the following argument:

-- Number (required argument) – It is the value that we wish to round to the nearest odd number.
+Number (required argument) – This is the value that we wish to round to the nearest odd number.

 How to use the ODD Function in Excel?

 To understand the uses of the ODD function, let’s consider an example:

 Things to remember about the ODD Function

 #VALUE! error – Occurs when the supplied number argument is not recognized as a numeric value by MS Excel.